 - 2 teaspoons yeast instant

-- After 2 minutes of mixing add the salt and knead further (by hand or mixer) until you get a smooth and elastic dough (about 10 minutes).
+- After 2 minutes of mixing, add the salt and knead further (by hand or mixer) until you get a smooth and elastic dough (about 10 minutes).¾ teaspoon salt

-- Place the dough on a baking tray and slide into the oven.
+- Place the dough on a baking tray and slide it into the oven.

-- Pour boiling water in a bowl and place it on the bottom of the oven, close the oven door and leave the dough to rise for 15 minutes.
+- Put a heatproof oven dish on the bottom of the oven and pour 1 cup (250 ml) of boiling water into it.
+Close the oven door and leave the dough to rise for 15 minutes.

-- Divide the dough in 10 equal pieces and roll each piece into a string of about 15 cm.
+- Divide the dough into ten equal pieces and roll each piece into a string of about 6 inches (ca. 15 cm).

-- Role that string through the sugar mixture and place back on the baking sheet.
+- Roll that string through the sugar mixture and place it back on the baking sheet lined with baking paper.

-- Put the baking tray back in the oven and pour boiling water in a bowl that's placed on the bottom of the oven.
+- Put the baking tray back in the oven.
+Empty the oven dish and pour 1 cup (250 ml) of boiling water into the oven dish.
+Place it again on the bottom of the oven.

-- Close the oven door and leave to rise again for 15 minutes.
+- Close the oven door and leave the dough to rise again for 15 minutes.

-- Remove the dough rolls from the oven and roll them out further until you have approximately 30 cm long strings.
+- Remove the dough rolls from the oven and roll them out further until you have approximately 12 inches (ca. 30 cm) long strings.

-- Roll those again through the sugar mixture.
+- Roll the dough again through the sugar-cinnamon mixture.

-- Shape each strand into a bolus form by rolling the dought around three fingrs and secure in the middle.
+- Shape each strand into a bolus form by rolling the dough around three fingers and secure in the middle.